bpbpublications/Generative-AI-with-LangChain/README.md

-# Mastering AI with LangChain
+# Generative AI with LangChain
- Mastering AI with LangChain, by BPB Publications
+ Generative AI with LangChain, by BPB Publications